-The Plain Text Project comes out of slightly twisted mind of Scott Nesbitt, a Canadian writer and essayist transplanted in New Zealand.
+The Plain Text Project comes from the keyboard of Scott Nesbitt, a writer and essayist based in New Zealand.

 As I just mentioned, I'm a writer.
-I'm not a techie, and don't pretend to be.
+I'm not a techie, and don't pretend to be one.
 But I've embraced plain text for most of my daily work.

 Years ago, I was attracted to the simplicity of plain text for doing a lot in my life — writing, managing my tasks, organizing my day, taking notes, keeping a daily journal, and more.
 For a stretch of time, I was seduced away by more glamorous software and web apps.
 In the end I came back to plain text, and I don't regret it.
 Why?
 Read this article to find out.